knapsack7/CPP/lld/google_doc/good_design/README.md

 ## License

-This project is licensed under the MKV License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.